FrancoSpeziali/node-jwt-issuer/README.md

 ## Assignment 9 - Login the user

-In this assignment, we will create a route to login the user, and issue a JWT token
+In this assignment, we will create an endpoint to login the user, and issue a JWT token

-1. Create a route `/login` in `user.js`.
+1. Create the endpoint `/login` in `user.js`.
 This will be a `POST` route.

 Inside your `/login` route, you can expect to receive the values, **email** and **password** from `request.body`